marshallm94/Learning_Notes/AWS.md

-The below notes were started while going through the AWS Cloud Practitioner Certification Preparation Learning Path on Cloud Academy (and added to after the completion of the CPP Cert)
+The below notes were started while going through the AWS Cloud Practitioner Certification Preparation Learning Path on Cloud Academy (and added to after the completion of the CPP Cert).
+Once this test was passed, I continued to use this as a 'catch-all' for any AWS notes.

 [TOC]